joynal/aaroza-code-challenge/readme.md

 # Code Challenge

 If you’re reading this, then you’ve applied for a position at Aaroza.
-There are two tasks:
+The tasks are organized by two types:

+- `backend` with focused on Node.js, MongoDB.
-- `frontend` with focus on JavaScript, HTML, CSS.
+- `frontend` with focused on JavaScript, HTML, CSS.
-- `backend` with focus on Node.js, MongoDB.

-You can do one, or you can do two.
+You can do one, or you can do both.

 ## Instructions

 1. Follow the guidelines in `requirements.md` within the chosen directory.
-2. Follow best practices.
-3. Upload the repo to your Github account and share with us as collaborators:
+2. Upload the repository to your Github account and share with us as collaborators:
   - `joynal` username – Joynal Abedin, Fullstack Developer.
-  - `sohelamin` username – Sohel Amin, Fullstack Developer.
-  - `rifat-uy` username – Rifat Hossain, Frontend Developer.
+  - `kmb645` username – Masum, Frontend Developer.
-  - `mirajehossain` username – Md.
-Alamin, Fullstack Developer.
-4. Email us at `career@aaroza.com`
+3. After completing the tasks, email us with Github invitation link & your resume at `career@aaroza.com`.
+The email subject will be "Javascript intern - [Frontend/Backend/Fullstack]".
+4. Please don't email us without completing the code challenge.
-5. Expect a response within seven working days after sharing the task, and you’ll be contacted shortly.
+5. We will contact with you within seven working days after receiving the email.